Our top pick for

 |Return on assets TTM||8.31%|

 TTM: trailing 12 months

-There are currently 9.6 million Mattel shares held short by investors – that's known as Mattel's "short interest".
-This figure is 17.3% down from 11.6 million last month.
+There are currently 16.1 million Mattel shares held short by investors – that's known as Mattel's "short interest".
+This figure is 7.6% up from 14.9 million last month.

 There are a few different ways that this level of interest in shorting Mattel shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Mattel.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Mattel.

 Find out more about how you can short Mattel stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Mattel.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Mattel's overall score of 12.07 (as at 12/31/2018) is excellent – landing it in it in the 6th percentile of companies rated in the same sector.